 What do you think are the greatest challenges to being Catholic?
 What is the greatest joy of being Catholic?

 The Holy Spirit has enabled Christians of every century to live like Jesus and become saints.
 We are ALL called to be saints.
-Saints are holy people who tried to follow Jesus with all their hearts.
+Saints are holy people who tried to follow Jesus with all their hearts and now live with Him in Heaven for all eternity.
 The saints were ordinary Christians, just like each of us.
 They relied on the Holy Spirit and followed where the Spirit led.
 Saints have been men, women and children.
 Some were married and some were single; some were members of religious orders and some were laypersons.
 Saints have come from all parts of the world, from every age and from all walks of life.
 From heaven, saints continue to watch over and pray for the Church, for all of us.
 As Catholics, we remember and honor the saints because they show us how we can follow Jesus with all our hearts.

 You have two options concerning the choice of a Confirmation name: